mariogs5/mariogs5.github.io/README.md

 ### Example of an Audio Bile
 ---

-On [this](https://www.voices.com/blog/video-game-voice-over-sample-script-sound-stories/) website you can find portions of the audio bible, in this case they are dialogues.
+On [this](https://www.voices.com/blog/video-game-voice-over-sample-script-sound-stories/) website you can find portions of the Audio Bible, in this case they are dialogues.

 ### Audio Formats
 ---